Democrat Beto O’Rourke running for Texas governor in 2022 - NewsBreak

 “It’s not going to be easy.
 But it is possible,” O’Rourke said in an interview with The Associated Press ahead of his announcement.
 “I do believe, very strongly, from listening to people in this state that they’re very unhappy with the direction that (Gov.) Greg Abbott has taken Texas.”

-The outlook for Democrats nationwide is even worse heading into next year’s midterm elections.
 Texas has not elected a Democratic governor since Ann Richards in 1990.
-And freshly gerrymandered political maps , signed into law by Abbott in October, bolster Republicans’ standing in booming suburban districts that have been drifting away from the party.
+And freshly gerrymandered political maps, signed into law by Abbott in October, bolster Republicans’ standing in booming suburban districts that have been drifting away from the party.
 That could mean fewer competitive races and lower turnout.

 In one pronouncement heard far and wide in firearm-friendly Texas, O’Rourke declared: “Hell, yes, we’re gonna take your AR-15.”